Samsung/tizen-docs/docs/application/dotnet/samples/ui/overview.md

 			<td><img alt="" height="180" src="media/wxstopwatch.png" width="180"/></td>
 			<td>
 			<p><strong>(W) XStopWatch</strong> [In progress]</p>
-			<p>This sample application demonstrates how to use a stopwatch.</p>
+			<p>This sample application demonstrates how to use a stopwatch and how to create circular UI using <a href="https://github.com/Samsung/Tizen.CircularUI/" target="_blank">Tizen.Wearable.CircularUI C# API</a>.</p>
 			<p>In addition, there is similar native sample application.<br>
 			<ul>
 				<li><a href="https://developer.tizen.org/development/sample/native/UI/%28Circle%29_Stopwatch" target="_blank">Native version</a></li>